-Car & Booster Seats
+Free Car Seats

-Supply of car & booster seats available for families in need, who meet our income auidelines.
+Need a safe, non-expired car seat but can't afford one?
+Whitman County Public Health has a supply of car seats available for families in need, who meet our income guidelines.

-Complete an application today on our Safe Kids webpage to apply.
+Complete an application today on our Safe Kids WCPH webpage to apply.
+Follow QR code to Safe Kids webpage.